slipstream/SlipStreamDocumentation/docs/tutorials/nb/plug-and-play.rst

 Manage the NuvlaBox from a Remote SlipStream
 ````````````````````````````````````````````

-By default, NuvlaBoxes are pre-configured to connect to a remote
+By default, NuvlaBoxes are pre-configured to connect to a remote SlipStream
-SlipStream named Nuvla_ managed by SixSq.
-Connect the NuvlaBox's WAN
+named Nuvla_, which is a managed service run by SixSq.
+Connect the NuvlaBox's
-port to a network with an Internet access and where a DHCP/DNS
+WAN port to a network with an Internet access and where a DHCP/DNS services are
-services are available.
+available.

 ..
 HINT:: If no DHCP is available in your network, you can connect to
    your LAN, access NuvlaBox admin UI and set a static IP for the